awsdocs/aws-codeartifact-user-guide/doc_source/create-vpc-endpoints.md

 ```

 **Note**
  When you create a `codeartifact.repositories` endpoint, you must create a private DNS hostname using the `--private-dns-enabled` option\.
 However, because multiple private DNS hostnames are not currently supported for the `codeartifact.api` and `codeartifact.repositories` endpoints, use the `--no-private-dns-enabled` option for `codeartifact.api`\.
+If you can't or do not want to create a private DNS hostname when you create the `codeartifact.repositories` endpoint, you must follow an extra configuration step to use your package manager with CodeArtifact from a VPC\.
+See [Use the `codeartifact.repositories` endpoint without private DNS](use-codeartifact-from-vpc.md#use-codeartifact-from-vpc-no-private-dns) for more information\.

+After creating VPC endpoints, you may need to do more configuration with security group rules to use the endpoints with CodeArtifact\.
+For more information about security groups in Amazon VPC, see [Security groups](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-access.html#vpc-endpoints-security-groups)\.

+If you are having issues connecting to CodeArtifact, you can use the VPC Reachability Analyzer tool to debug the issue\.
+For more information, see [What is VPC Reachability Analyzer?](https://docs.aws.amazon.com/vpc/latest/reachability/what-is-reachability-analyzer.html)